spaceml-org/GIBS-Downloader/README.md

 ## FAQ
 #### How can I find the coordinates of the bottom left the top right corners of the rectangular region that I want to download?
-On [Google Maps](https://www.google.com/maps), you can click on any point on the map, and you will see the latitude and longitude appear for the specific point near the bottom of the page.
-You can then click on two points that would form the bottom left and top right corners of a rectangular region and copy those coordinates.
+On [Google Maps](https://www.google.com/maps), you can right click at any point on the map, and you will be able to copy that point's latitude and longitude.
+You can then right click on two points that would form the bottom left and top right corners of a rectangular region and copy those coordinates.

 #### What is tiling?
 The GeoTiff files for the downloaded regions can potentially be very large images that you might not be able to work with directly (think images of the whole world).
 Tiling makes smaller "tiles" from the large image, which are essentially smaller images that combine to form the larger one.